cloudfoundry/docs-bosh/content/build-cpi.md

 The CPI is expected to handle multiple method calls concurrently (and in parallel) with a promise that arguments represent different IaaS resources.
 For example, multiple `create_vm` CPI method calls may be issued that all use the same stemcell cloud ID; however, `attach_disk` CPI method will never be called with the same VM cloud ID concurrently.

 !!! note
-    Since each CPI method call is a separate OS process, simple locking techniques (Ruby's <code>Mutex.new</code> for example) will not work.
+    Since each CPI method call is a separate OS process, simple locking techniques (Ruby's `Mutex.new` for example) will not work.

 ## Rate Limiting {: #rate-limiting }